 For those on a Budget

-For travelers on a budget, Ski.com suggests flying into Reno on budget carrier, Southwest for an inexpensive flight.
+For travelers on a budget, Ski.com suggests flying into Reno on the budget carrier, Southwest for an inexpensive flight.
 There, casino hotels offer off-hill excitement and start at around $115/night.
 Save money on lift tickets and purchase Vail Resorts’ Epic Pass as well, which works at Heavenly and Kirkwood.
 As long as you don’t spend all your money at the casinos, this destination is wallet-friendly and packed with awe-inspiring views and terrain.

 Winter Park, Colorado

-Just like Keystone, Winter Park is located within driving distance of the major airline hub, Denver international Airport.
+Just like Keystone, Winter Park is located within driving distance of the major airline hub, Denver International Airport.
 Accessible by most major carriers, as well as budget-carrier, Frontier Airlines, travelers can save money with flight deals and by avoiding peak time (such as the holidays).
 Lodging in Winter Park in mid-January comes in at under $125/night, with some of the nicest and best-selling properties ranging from $170-$300/night.
 These rates are a far cry from normal ski resort properties.

-Learn more about budget-friendly resorts→
+Learn more about top budget resorts→